1996 Baltimore Ravens season

-The Ravens would finish their first season with a 4–12 record under coach Ted Marchibroda, who coached the Colts before and after they relocated and has a 41–33 regular season record in Baltimore.
+As an organization, the Ravens failed to improve on the 1995 Browns' 5–11 record, finishing their first season with a 4–12 record under Marchibroda.
 At the Ravens’ first-ever regular season game, a then-record attendance of 64,124 was present in their win against the Oakland Raiders, 19–14, on September 1 at home.
+This win made them the first team since the 1961 Minnesota Vikings to win their inaugural game.
 Their second victory came in Week 5, against the New Orleans Saints at home, in which they became 2–2.
-In Week 7, the Ravens traveled to Indianapolis to play Baltimore's previous team, the Colts.
+In Week 7, the Ravens traveled to Indianapolis to play Baltimore's (and Marchibroda's) previous team.
 They, however, lost 26–21 and fell to 2–4.
 Their only other two victories were recorded at home in Week 9 against the St. Louis Rams and Week 14 against the Steelers.

 Although not a winning season, quarterback Vinny Testaverde and safety Eric Turner were voted into the Pro Bowl, and wide receivers Michael Jackson and Derrick Alexander became the fourth receiving duo to surpass the 1,000-yard receiving mark.
 The Ravens held second-half leads in ten of their final eleven games; they ultimately went 3–7 in games decided by one possession.

-As of the 2021 off-season, Michael Jackson's 1,201 receiving yards and 14 touchdown receptions stands as franchise single-season records.
+Michael Jackson's 1,201 receiving yards is 2nd in franchise history after Mark Andrews in 2021, and his 14 touchdown receptions still stands as a franchise single-season record.